DavidJFelix/djf.io/src/content/docs/blog/2025-12-07-on-running.md

 ## "Foot"notes:
-[^1]: My time wasn't great, but I ran almost all of it and ran the last few miles.
+[^1]: My first marathon was the Flying Pig in Cincinnati.
+It's a notoriously hilly course, it was unseasonably warm and my time wasn't great (5:30+), but I ran almost all of it, with bursts of walking when I felt like I might pass out from the heat, but I proudly ran the last few miles.
+My second marathon was the Nationwide Marathon in Columbus, I was  aiming for a <5h time and managed to run a 4:53 in a torrential downpour.
+At least it wasn't hot!
 [^2]: I feel like this and many labels have their own expectations and even running several times a week I didn't consider myself a "runner".
 [^3]: Training programs often integrate a mix of speed and distance work to improve your time on distance runs.
 I used to believe this was to break up the monotony and give room for rest, but I now know there's a bit more to this.
 [^4]: I confess, this is me.